All You Need To Know About Booking A Wedding Planner

 “What is the best way to get in touch with you during the planning?”

-You want to know how to reach your planner the quickest, in case of an emergency or otherwise.
-It might be text, or call, or even email, if your wedding planner is way too professional.
-Have all the right contacts.
-Not just of the wedding planner, but his or her subordinates too!
+You want to know how to reach your planner, in case of an emergency or otherwise.
+It might be a text, or call, or even an email.
+Just ensure that you have the correct contact information of your clients as well as their subordinates.

 Along with these questions, you must note that your wedding planner should be asking you a lot of questions!
-You should feel like they are willing to understand the environment of your wedding and the vision in your head.
-They should seem eager about their job, and both you and your fiancé should agree with the vibes exulted by the wedding coordinator.
+You should feel like they are willing to understand your desires and requirements.